MetaCenterCloudPuppet/cesnet-spark/README.markdown

 Notes:

-* two-nodes cluster is used here
 * there is also enabled Spark History Server (*spark::historyserver*), which requires HDFS (master: *hadoop::namenode*, slaves: *hadoop::datanode*)
-* YARN is disabled completely, to enable YARN: include also *hadoop::nodemanager* on the slave nodes (colocation with *spark::worker* is not needed) and *hadoop::resourcemanager* on master (see previous example, or CESNET Hadoop puppet module)
+* YARN is disabled completely, to enable YARN: include also *hadoop::nodemanager* on the slave nodes (collocation with *spark::worker* is not needed) and *hadoop::resourcemanager* on master (see previous example, or CESNET Hadoop puppet module)

 <a name="usage-jar-optimization"></a>
 ### Spark jar file optimization

 The *spark-assembly.jar* file is copied into HDFS on each job submit.
-It is possible to optimize this by copying it manually.
+It is possible to optimize this by copying it beforehand.
 Keep in mind the jar file needs to be refreshed on HDFS with each Spark SW update.

     ...